antlko/go-telegram-aws-lambda-with-heroku-db/README.md

-# Golang Telegram BOT with AWS lambda boilerplate and Heroku PostgresDB
+# Golang Telegram BOT with AWS lambda and Heroku PostgresDB

 Telegram BOT boilerplate is a bot with heroku PostgresDB and simple PostgresDB connection and deploying to AWS lambda possibility.